TwT-ABCI-Group/Coding-Fundamental/README.md

-# Coding-Fundamental
+# Coding-Fundamentals
-This repository is for notes and lectures of A&amp;BCI's Coding Fundamental
+This repository is for notes and lectures of A&amp;BCI's Coding Fundamentals